rianmubarok/fluentemojiapi/README.md

 GET /svg/:unicode
 ```

 This endpoint allows you to retrieve SVG files directly using unicode values.
-It supports both main unicode and skintone variants, plus optional size customization.
+It supports both main unicode and skintone variants.

 **Examples:**